omnivector-solutions/license-manager/docs/_sources/getting_started.rst.txt

 ***********************
 The ``license-manager-backend`` is an API that stores license usage information gathered from the license servers by the agent's reconciliation process.
 This data is used to update the license counters in the cluster to reflect the actual usage of the licenses.
-For each license tracked by License Manager, you need to create a configuration in the API, which includes the license name, the license features, the license server type and location, and the grace time (how long it takes for the license to be checked out after the job starts).
+For each license tracked by License Manager, you need to create a configuration in the API.
+This includes the license name, the license features, the license server type and location, and the grace time (how long it takes for the license to be checked out after the job starts).

 To learn how to set up each system needed, please refer to the Development section.